firstdraft/guides/setting-up-your-cloud9-workspace.md

 Then press `cmd + s` (or `ctrl + s` on Windows) to save the file.
 You'll be prompted to reload the page, which you can do by just refreshing your browser:
 ![](/assets/cloud9-plugins-11.png)

-That's it!
-You should be good to go.
+**That's it!
+You're Cloud9 environment is now setup.
+You should be good to go. **